 In Japan, demand for four-wheel drive vehicles was growing as private owners sought them for leisure use.
 So we developed our own 4WD technology.
-The result was the 4WD Pajero (known as the Montero or Shogun in some markets).
+The result was the 4WD Shogun (known as the Montero or Pajero in some markets).
 It was the pioneer of a new generation of SUVs that offered sophisticated driving performance at a reasonable price.

 It was well received at the 1979 Tokyo Motor Show and metal and canvas-topped variants rolled off the production line in 1982.
 A long wheelbase version was added to the line-up in July 1983, followed by an automatic version in 1985 and V6 Petrol and Diesel engines in 1988.